 It should be noted that a person who receives a noise abatement notice has the right to bring an appeal against its issuance, within 21 days.
 The time limit is generally fixed and so there should be no delay on the part of those who wish to challenge them to take appropriate steps.
 We can advise on this.

 Prosecutions for noise nuisance are usually brought by councils pursuant to The Environmental Protection Act of 1990.
 We defend people and organisations who are being prosecuted for noise nuisance.
 See the government’s guidance on: how councils deal with noise complaints.

-A fine in the criminal courts can be significant but the financial means of must be taken into account.
+A fine in the criminal courts can be significant but the financial means of a paying defendant must be taken into account.
 A criminal behaviour order can also be imposed.

 The civil route can be useful because one can make repeated claims for compensation over time, if the perpetrator does not stop, or where the local authority refuses to act or takes insufficient action.
 One of the problems people see is that the person or organisation that is causing the noise will reduce the volume and frequency for a while, then ramp it back up knowingly or unknowingly, once they feel that the council is no longer interested.

 Compensation levels awarded in the civil courts will depend on the nature of the noise, the level of stress or psychiatric damage that is caused by the noise.
 Medical evidence may be needed to support such a claim.

 1) Record the noise: audio, video and diary records.
 (Ensure that any audio recording or videoing is not unlawful.)

 2) Contact the local authority about the problem and encourage them to use their powers.